 A new coronavirus was first reported in Wuhan, China, on December 31, 2019.
-This new virus presents particular dangers: there is no known pre-immunity, no vaccine, and no specific treatment.
+This virus presents particular dangers as there is no known pre-immunity, no vaccine, and no specific treatment.
 The virus is contagious, and everyone is presumed to be susceptible.
 Doctors Without Borders/Médecins Sans Frontières (MSF) teams are working in projects around the world to fight the spread of coronavirus, and to sustain other lifesaving medical aid for communities who are further threatened by this pandemic.

 Coronaviruses are a large family of viruses, most of which are harmless for humans.
 Four types are known to cause colds, and two other types can cause severe lung infections: Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 The novel coronavirus is now known as SARS-CoV-2, because of its similarities to the virus that causes SARS.